Homemade Pumpkin Pie Dog Cookies

 Since these dog cookies have no preservatives, they will spoil quickly.
 Unless you can use them all in two days, store the unused portions in the freezer.
-If you use an airtight container, available on Amazon, you can store them for up to six months.
+If you use an airtight container, you can store them for up to six months.
 When you’re ready to give your dog one, remove a few from the container and let them thaw on the counter for about 15 minutes.

 What are the Health Benefits of Pumpkin Pie Dog Cookies?

 For one, you save money when you make your own dog treats, and you certainly make your four-legged friend happy!
 Just as important are the health benefits.
 Not only do these cookies lack additives and preservatives, the ingredients have health benefits:

 - Pureed pumpkin – a good source of vitamins A, C, E, and potassium.
 It also contains soluble fiber to optimize bowel movements.
 Plus, the fiber in pumpkin helps promote the growth of gut-healthy bacteria that help your dog’s digestive tract stay healthy.

 - Unsalted Peanut butter – a good source of protein, healthy fat, vitamin E, and some B-vitamins.
 Unsalted means your dog doesn’t get the excess sodium in many brands of peanut butter.

 - Buckwheat flour – Buckwheat is a berry, not a grain, so dogs that are sensitive to grains can still eat it.
 It’s also a good source of fiber, B-vitamins, magnesium, and potassium.
 Plus, it contains natural compounds called bioflavonoids that help reduce inflammation.